Ancol: World War II

-During the Japanese occupation, the swampy area of Ancol was used as places of execution and mass grave for those who opposed the Japanese troops, mainly the Dutch.
-These victims were later reburied in a new cemetery on the coast of Ancol, Ancol Cemetery, inaugurated on September 14, 1946.
+During the Japanese occupation, the swampy area of Ancol was used as a field of execution and mass grave for those who opposed the Japanese troops, mainly the Dutch.
+These victims were later reburied in a new cemetery on the coast of Ancol, Ancol War Cemetery, inaugurated on September 14, 1946.
 The cemetery, also known as the "cemetery of the executed", contains more than 2,000 victims of execution during the Japanese occupation, many of whom are unknown.
 Because of its proximity to the coast, the cemetery is threatened by seawater flooding.

 Modern period

 In 1960, Ancol remained undeveloped, mosquito-infested swamps and fish ponds.
 President Sukarno, known for initiating many monumental projects in Jakarta, would propose the idea of reclaiming the swamps and converting them into Jakarta's largest recreation and entertainment centre.
 This idea was finally initiated in 1965, an idea that opposed the first idea of developing Ancol into an industrial area.

 The development was started during the governance of Ali Sadikin, the governor of Jakarta in 1966.
 The entertainment complex was named Taman Impian Jaya Ancol.
 The first facility was the Bina Ria Ancol beach, best known for its drive-in theater especially during the 1970s.
 The Dunia Fantasi theme park was built in 1984.
-Today, the 552 hectare recreation area is known as the Ancol Jakarta Bay City, contains hotels, cottages, beaches, a theme park, traditional market places, an oceanarium, a golf field and a marina.
+Today, the 552 hectare recreation area is known as the Ancol Jakarta Bay City, contains hotels, cottages, beaches, a theme park, traditional market places, an oceanarium, a golf field and a marina, and Jakarta International e-Prix Circuit.